adael/awiki/README.md

 * Not perfect
 * Markdown for content
 * Fulltext search
-* Topmenu is configurable with sublevels
+* Top menu is configurable with sublevels
 * Lock pages
 * Print mode
 * Preview